Oil majors cut staff in Iraq on fears violence will spread

 The Indian oil ministry official said his department asked refiners to have alternatives: “They should have a contingency plan ready to avoid any supply disruption from Iraq,” he said.

-In 2013, Iraqi oil accounted for 14.5 percent of Indian needs.
+In 2013, Iraqi oil accounted for 14.5 percent of Indian needs [ID:nL3N0L13PV].
 An official at an Indian refiner said he saw no supply problem at the moment and that Saudi Arabia and the United Arab Emirates could make up any future shortfall.

 International oil executives note that their assets in Iraq are a long way from the seat of the troubles in the north: “The people we are dealing with appear to be very much in control of the oil communications that we have,” said BP’s Dudley.